 Japanese Shinkansen Train Cars and Seats

 Shinkansen tickets typically consist of a combination of a basic fare ticket and a super express ticket.
-The basic fare ticket covers the fare from the departure station to the destination, while the super express ticket is the service charge for riding the Shinkansen, which is faster than regular trains for the same distance.
-When people refer to the three types of seats on the Shinkansen, they usually mean the types of super express tickets: unreserved seat super express ticket, reserved seat super express ticket, and green car super express ticket.
+The basic fare ticket covers the fare from the departure station to the destination, while the super express ticket is the service charge for riding the Shinkansen, which offers faster travel than regular trains over the same distance.
+When people refer to the three types of seats on the Shinkansen, they are usually referring to the types of super express tickets available: unreserved seat super express ticket, reserved seat super express ticket, and green car super express ticket.

 Unreserved Seats

 Unreserved seat tickets do not specify a seat or departure time.
-You can take any unreserved seat on any Shinkansen train on the same day.
+You can occupy any available unreserved seat on any Shinkansen train on the same day.
 However, there is a possibility that you may have to stand during the entire journey.

-Unreserved seats have dedicated cars, and passengers with unreserved seat tickets cannot enter reserved seat or other cars.
+Dedicated cars are designated for unreserved seats, and passengers with unreserved seat tickets are not permitted to enter reserved seat or other cars.

 Reserved Seats

 Reserved seat tickets specify the specific Shinkansen train, departure time, and seat.
-When you have a reserved seat ticket, you are guaranteed to have a seat.
+With a reserved seat ticket, you are guaranteed to have a seat.
 However, if you miss the departure time, your reserved seat will automatically become an unreserved seat, and you won’t be guaranteed a seat on the next train.

 Differences Between Unreserved and Reserved Seats